 Library and Information Science MLIS

 Explore the world of information with a Masters Degree in Library Information Science.
 The complexity of today’s information age requires greater expertise and knowledge than ever before, and we can help you gain the skills you need to excel in this evolving field.
-The University of Southern Mississippi is proud to offer an American Library Association accredited online library science degree.
+The University of Southern Mississippi is proud to offer an American Library Association accredited online Library and Information Science Masters Degree.

 Through this convenient and affordable online degree, you will take courses in archiving, cataloging, reference, collection development, management, research, preservation, and digital libraries.
 Additional courses include internet resources, computer applications, systems analysis, information ethics, multicultural resources, and the history of books.